GregSoton/EvaluatingDefensiveInfluenceUsingGATs/README.md

 Written by Gregory Everett.
 Email: gae1g17@soton.ac.uk

+## Table of contents
+- Ball Reception Prediction
+- Defensive Metrics
+- Potential Use Cases
+- Model & Training
+- Directory structure
+- Code workflow
+- Data
+- How to cite / contact

 ## Paper Description

-Evaluating individual contributions from team members is a critical challenge across many domains, such as security and team sports.
-While progress has been made in valuing contributions, such as target defence in security or on-ball performance in football (soccer), many aspects of performance, such as off-ball football actions, remain difficult to quantify.
-We introduce GAPP, a Graph Attention Network model that predicts football pass reception probabilities and provides interpretable insights into off-ball defending.
-Using attention mechanisms, GAPP captures player interactions and introduces two new metrics to quantify defender contributions.
-We tested GAPP on 306 English Premier League matches, and showed it reduces binary cross-entropy loss by 6.4 percent compared to multiple baselines for pass reception prediction, while offering unique insights for off-ball defender evaluation for coaches, scouts and teams.
-This work shows the potential of graph attention networks for analysing complex multi-agent systems like football.
+GAPP (Graph Attention for Pass Probabilities) is a graph-attention model that predicts player pass-reception probabilities in football and provides interpretable off‑ball defensive metrics (Defender Influence — DI, and Defender Performance — DP).
+Trained on 306 EPL matches (359,040 on‑ball events), GAPP reduces binary cross‑entropy (BCE) loss by ~6.4% ± 1.5% compared to baseline models and yields actionable, explainable defensive insights for coaching, scouting and research.
 The paper for this work was accepted for publication at IEEE DSAA 2025 and will be released soon.

 ## Ball Reception Prediction